STOMP-Based Event Notification System

 - Scalability: Multiple agents can subscribe to different events

-- Reliability: The MQTT protocol provides QoS options to ensure message delivery
+- Reliability: The STOMP protocol provides queue persistency to ensure message delivery and different acknowledgement options on the agent side

 This event-driven architecture significantly improves the responsiveness and efficiency of the order processing system compared to traditional polling approaches.